 Use of ReDS guided management at skilled nurse facilities assisted in reducing all-cause readmission rate.
 Real world data from Allegheny, PA.

-Abstract and Poster HFSA
+Publication Name: Abstract and Poster HFSA

 Lead Author: A Hadi